csc-training/summerschool/hybrid/docs/02-openmp-intro.md

 - OpenMP can be used with compiler directives
     - Ignored when code is build without OpenMP
 - Threads are launched within **parallel** regions
-- Simple loops can be parallelized easily with `for`/`do` construct
+- Simple loops can be parallelized easily with a `for`/`do` construct